martinpickering64/martinpickering.com/content/posts/project-roundhouse/post-seven.md

 {{<figure src="../death-star.jpg" caption="But first, a late proposal for a small design amendment was received.">}}

-Mold is not all that far away from Beeston Catsle.
+Mold is not all that far away from Beeston Castle.
 This discovery of a fantastic golden cape dated to the Bronze Age shows that our Bronze Age breathern were not all that disimilar to us in that beautiful, well made stuff was very much appreciated.
 I wonder if the owner of this cape ever visited our Beeston settlement?